-Labeling protocol.
 The state efficient labeling protocol starts from a preprocessing electing a unique leader.
 Its main idea is to use two agents: the initial leader A and a nominated (by A) agent B, as partial label dispensers.
 These two agents jointly dispense unique labels for the remaining free (non-labeled yet) agents in the population where agent A dispenses the first and agent B the second part of each individual label.
 For the simplicity of presentation, we assume that n is a square of some integer.
 During execution of the protocol agent A uses partial labels label(a) $\in \{0, \ldots, \sqrt{n} - 1\}$ and B uses partial labels label(b) $\in \{1, \ldots, \sqrt{n}\}$.
 The two dispensers label every agent by a unique pair of partial labels (label(a), label(b)) where the combination (i, j) is interpreted as the integer label $i \cdot \sqrt{n} + j$.
 The protocol first labels all free (different to dispensers unlabeled) agents and eventually gives labels (0, 2) to agent B and (0, 1) to agent A.

 In a nutshell, the labeling process is based on a single cycle of interactions between dispensers A and B and the free agents.
 Agent A awaits an interaction with a free agent F when A dispenses to F its current partial label label(a).
 Now F awaits an interaction with B in order to receive the second part of its label.
 And when this happens agent F concludes with the combined label and agent B awaits an interaction with A to inform that the next free agent needs to be labeled.
-On the conclusion of this interaction if label(b) > 1 agent B adopts new partial label label(b) - 1, otherwise B adopts label(b) = \sqrt{n} and agent A adopts new label label(a) - 1.
-The only exception is when label(a) = 0 and label(b) = 2 when agent B adopts label (a) and agent A adopts label (a) and both agents conclude the labeling process.
-For more details, see the definition of the transition function in Appendix E.
+On the conclusion of this interaction if label(b) > 1 agent B adopts new partial label label(b) - 1, otherwise B adopts $label(b) = \sqrt{n}$ and agent A adopts new label label(a) - 1.
+The only exception is when label(a) = 0and label(b) = 2 when agent B adopts label (0, 2) and agent A adopts label (0, 1) and both agents conclude the labeling process.
+The state utilization and transition function in the labeling protocol are specified as follows.
+State utilization in Single-Cycle protocol